heroku/oauth-provider-adapters-for-mcp/README.md

 Tip: For most use cases, you can simplify configuration by using the `fromEnvironmentAsync` convenience helper.

-This helper automatically reads all required OIDC configuration (such as `clientId`, `clientSecret`, `issuer`, `scopes`, and `redirectUri`) from environment variables following common naming conventions.
+This helper automatically reads all required OIDC configurations from environment variables following common naming conventions (see below).
 This reduces boilerplate and helps ensure your adapter is configured consistently across environments.
 It is especially useful in production or CI/CD setups where secrets and configuration are injected via environment variables, and it helps prevent accidental misconfiguration.

+Environemnt variables supported:

+- `IDENTITY_CLIENT_ID` -> clientId
+- `IDENTITY_CLIENT_SECRET` -> clientSecret
+- `IDENTITY_SERVER_URL` -> issuer (for OIDC discovery)
+- `IDENTITY_SERVER_METADATA_FILE` -> metadata (static metadata file, skips
+  discovery)
+- `IDENTITY_REDIRECT_URI` -> redirectUri
+- `IDENTITY_SCOPE` -> scopes (split by spaces and commas)

 You can still override or extend the configuration by passing additional options, such as `customParameters` for provider-specific needs (e.g., Auth0's